-Finn has been a member of the Québec Bar since 2005 and Professor at the Faculty of Law, University of Sherbrooke, since 2009.
+Finn has been a member of the Québec Bar since 2005 and Professor at the Faculty of Law, Université de Sherbrooke, since 2009.
 He was Director of programs Common Law and Transnational Law from 2010 to 2014.
 Prior to joining the Faculty of Law, he practiced law for several years in a firm in Montreal, where he worked in the areas of labour and employment law, administrative law and human rights.
-In addition to representing individuals and trade unions before the courts, he acted as a trainer at several trade union centers.
+In addition to representing individuals and trade unions before the courts, he acted as an educator for several trade union federations.

 Derek is professor and director of programs in Common Law and Transnational Law at the Faculty of Law, Université de Sherbrooke.
 Professor McKee's research interests are primarily in the areas of administrative law as well as the transnational aspects of domestic regulation.
 He completed his doctoral dissertation, entitled "Internationalism and Global Governance in Canadian Public Law" at the Faculty of Law, University of Toronto.
 He obtained his common law and civil law degrees from McGill University.
 He holds a bachelor's degree in visual arts and social anthropology from Harvard University.
 He served as law clerk to Chief Justice Beverley McLachlin of the Supreme Court of Canada in 2006-07.

 Pierre is a professor at the Université du Québec en Outaouais.
-As a graduate of the University of Sherbrooke (nursing degree, Master's degree in law and health policy), he is currently completing his doctoral studies in nursing at the University of Ottawa.
+As a graduate of the Université de Sherbrooke (nursing degree, master's degree in law and health policy), he is currently completing his doctoral studies in nursing at the University of Ottawa.
 His research interests target the interactions between the fields of law and psychiatry, specifically the study of the processes of marginalization and social exclusion.
 His research explores the questions of identity and self-determination in the context of disability and mental illness, and the influence of law on the legitimacy of health interventions.

-Co-founder of the Laboratory, Sabrina is a doctoral candidate in law at the University of Sherbrooke (LL.D.).
-She holds a Master’s degree in international law (LL.M.) from the University of Quebec in Montreal (UQAM).
+Co-founder of the Laboratory, Sabrina is a doctoral candidate in law at the Université de Sherbrooke (LL.D.).
+She holds a Master’s degree in international law (LL.M.) from the Université du Quebec à Montréal (UQÀM).
 She also holds a Bachelor’s degree in international relations and international law (B.A.) from the same university.
 Her research interests are mainly critical legal theory, international human rights law (especially in the Inter-American context), tourism law, the "law and literature approach," and animal law.
 Her thesis research concerns the international and national law applicable to all-inclusive tourism in the Caribbean, using a Third World Approaches to International Law (TWAIL) analytical perspective.